Social Icons

 Directed by Brian Helgeland

-Payback is a fantastic film, they don’t make movies like this no more.
-The determination of a man not to be cheated of what is rightfully his and with the realization that he has nothing to lose – such a man can bring down an empire.
-That is what Payback is about, a man who brought hell to everyone because he wants the money that was stolen from him.
-Mind you, that money was his share from the money he and his partner stole from someone else.
+Payback is a fantastic film—they don’t make movies like this anymore.
+It’s about the determination of a man who refuses to be cheated out of what’s rightfully his.
+When a man has nothing to lose, he can bring down an empire.
+That’s the essence of Payback—a man who brings hell to everyone because he wants the money that was stolen from him.
+Keep in mind, that money was his share from the money he and his partner had stolen from someone else.

-The action in the movie is top notch and enjoyable.
-It is how the movie stayed true to the comedic crime thriller it was trying to deliver, without any side glance wasted on a sex scene or a prolonged romantic aspect, is all that made this movie fun to watch and rewatch.
+The action in the movie is top-notch and enjoyable.
+What makes this film stand out is how it stayed true to the comedic crime thriller it set out to be, without wasting time on a sex scene or a prolonged romantic subplot.
+That’s what makes Payback fun to watch and rewatch.

-So who is Potter?
-Potter is a criminal who carries out heist with his partner Val Resnick and his wife Lynn.
-During one heist, Val was able to convince Lynn to shoot Potter in the back.
-That is where the movie starts, it starts with Potter recuperating from two gun shot wounds to the back.
-Val and Lynn expected him to die from those shuts, but Potter lived.
+So who is Porter?
+Porter is a criminal who carries out heists with his partner, Val Resnick, and his wife, Lynn.
+During one heist, Val convinces Lynn to shoot Porter in the back.
+That’s where the movie begins—Porter recuperating from two gunshot wounds to the back.
+Val and Lynn expected him to die, but Porter survived.

-He returned back to his home town to get revenge back on Val and Lynn, and to get his money back.
-Upon his return he discovers that Lynn is now a shadow of herself, wasting away.
-Val has moved up in the criminal world, he was able to pay the needed sum for him to join a criminal empire known as the outfit.
+He returns to his hometown to seek revenge on Val and Lynn and to get his money back.
+Upon his return, he finds that Lynn is now a shadow of herself, wasting away, and Val has moved up in the criminal world.
+He’s paid the necessary sum to join a criminal empire known as "The Outfit."

-All these did not deter Potter who went after Val and the outfit for his share of half the money he and Val stole, his share was 70,000.
-An amount he had to constantly remind everyone.
+None of this deters Porter, who goes after Val and "The Outfit" for his share of the money he and Val stole—$70,000.
+It’s an amount he has to constantly remind everyone about.

-The comedic tone and the somewhat happy ending, are a plus to this movie.
+The comedic tone and the somewhat happy ending are definite pluses for this movie.

-The movie is based on a book called The Hunter written in 1962 by Richard Stark.
-The script of the movie follows the main story arc of the book almost to the letter.
-The movie adds a few more characters, increases the money being asked for and changed the name of the lead (from Parker to Potter) and the name of some other characters.
+The film is based on a 1962 book called The Hunter by Richard Stark.
+The script closely follows the main story arc of the book, with a few added characters, an increased money amount, and changes to the names of the lead (from Parker to Porter) and some other characters.

 0 comments: